songkamongkol/misc/how-to-delete-docker-image.md

 not be freed up.
 As of 09/25/2015, the `hard-delete` (removing images from storage backend) is not yet supported.

 ## Misc
-Below are chat archived from #docker-distribution regarding this:
+Below are chat archived from #docker-distribution IRC channel in [freenode](http://webchat.freenode.net/) regarding this:

 ```
 [14:03] == s0mb00n [4a3efd82@gateway/web/freenode/ip.74.62.253.130] has joined #docker-distribution